civic-champs/exercise/README.md

   * etc
 * the app is not ugly

-Assume users are anonymous/unauthenticated and providing their own names if relevant.
+Assume users will not login and should provide their own names etc if relevant.
 Getting caught up in authentication is **not** interesting.
+Please provide instructions for running the project in your README.md